 Fortunately, you probably won’t have this problem with Pugs.
 Plus, their quietness can be easily enforced with some basic training.
 Other breeds may have a more difficult time staying quiet, despite extensive training and reinforcement.

 Pugs tend to be clownish and silly dogs.
 Some go as far as calling them the greatest canine entertainers in the world.
-But to most, Pugs are simply fun-loving dogs that strive to make you and your children laugh with joy.
+But to most, Pugs are simply fun-loving dogs that love nothing more than to make you and your children laugh with joy.

 Don’t take my word for it.
 The proof is in the name.
 Prior to the 1700s, the Pugs were actually called mopshounds.
 But according to Wag Walking, the term “pug” was used to describe the marmosets, which were called “pug monkeys.”